stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

-Make sure you've got the latest version of `ekonomR`, since it's getting updated frequently.
-If you're not sure if your `ekonomR` is up to date or you're new to `ekonomR`, you may want to check out the vignette [Getting Started with ekonomR](https://stallman-j.github.io/ekonomR/vignettes/getting-started-with-ekonomR/) and then come back here.
+**Make sure** you've got the latest version of `ekonomR`.
+It's getting updated frequently.

+If you're not sure if your `ekonomR` is up to date or you're new to the woods, you may want to check out the vignette [Getting Started with ekonomR](https://stallman-j.github.io/ekonomR/vignettes/getting-started-with-ekonomR/), and the [Coding Review](https://stallman-j.github.io/ekonomR/vignettes/coding-review/) for a couple key operations I'll be assuming you know.

 # Prerequisites

-If you haven't gone through the vignette [Basic Plotting](https://stallman-j.github.io/ekonomR/vignettes/basic-plotting/) and you're new to or rusty with R, see the vignette [Coding Review](https://stallman-j.github.io/ekonomR/vignettes/coding-review/) for a couple key operations I'll be assuming you know.

-Bring `ekonomR` into your working library.
+First, bring `ekonomR` into your working library.

 ``` r